semodi/neuralxc/README.md

 ```
 sh install.sh
 ```
-This assumes that anaconda is available, alternatively the packages listed in `install.sh` can be manually installed with pip .
+This assumes that anaconda is available.
+Alternatively, the packages listed in `install.sh` can be manually installed with pip .
 So far, NeuralXC has only been tested on Linux and Mac OS X.

-To check the integrity of your installation, you can run unite tests with
+To check the integrity of your installation, you can run unit tests with
 ```
 pytest -v
 ```
-in the same directory.
+in the root directory.

 ### Libnxc and pylibnxc

-The new version of NeuralXC only implement routines to **train** functionals.
-To actually use these functionals in self-consistent electronic structure calculations, [Libnxc](https://github.com/semodi/libnxc) (for C++ and Fortran support) or pylibnxc (for Python support) is required. pylibnxc is installed automatically by `sh install.sh` whereas Libnxc has to be downloaded and compiled manually.
+The new version of NeuralXC only implements the neural network architecture along with routines to **train** and test functionals.
+As neural networks are trained self-consistently, an electronic structure code to drive these calculations is needed.
+For this purpose, we have developed [Libnxc](https://github.com/semodi/libnxc), which allows for easy interfacing with electronic structure codes such as SIESTA and CP2K.
+Its python version, pylibnxc is installed automatically by `sh install.sh` and works with PySCF out-of-the-box.

 ### How-to

-Out of the box, NeuralXC works with PySCF.
-This means
+To get accustomed with NeuralXC, we recommend that PySCF is used as the driver code.
 Examples on how to train and deploy a machine learned functional can be found in [examples/example_scripts/](examples/example_scripts).

 #### Model training

 To train/fit a functional a set of structures and their associated reference energies is required.
 These structures need to be provided in an [ASE](https://wiki.fysik.dtu.dk/ase/) formatted `.xyz` or `.traj` file (in this example `training_structures.xyz`).
-Self-consistent training can be performed by running
+Self-consistent training can then be performed by running

 `neuralxc sc training_structures.xyz basis.json hyperparameters.json`